rschili/Builder/Builder/doc/Readme.md

 **1.0 Initial Release Latest additions**

+-   **History** Window displaying Jobs of current session, jump to logfile by double-clicking a row
+-   **About-Window** that displays available updates and installed software
 -   resolve automatic TCC path on demand instead of scanning on every launch
 -   call python in unbuffered mode (sometimes all outputs were sent at the end of the build)